 Whether you’re taking on your first employees or growing fast, your company will have its own unique requirements and you should research your options thoroughly.
 That said, there are some standouts among the small business HR software available in the UK.
 Here are five of the best.

 Zoho People is part of the Zoho ecosystem – a growing range of cloud-based apps that can help with almost every aspect of managing your business.
 It has a simple, visually pleasing interface, and as with every Zoho offering, it’s easy to pick up with no training or expert knowledge.
-It’s also free for small businesses.
+There's a free option for basic functions and the paid option starts at £0.66 per user a month.
 Read more.

 CakeHR is growing in prominence thanks in part to its visualisation features: you can use the platform to create a range of visual reports and references, including company org charts and a range of employee reports.